janick/WT32-SqLn/README.md

 ### Using the USB-C port

+**IMPORTANT** Make sure you are using a USB *data* cable, not a *power* cable.
+The latter will power the unit but will not be able to program it.
+I suspect the short white USB-C cables supplied with the units are power cable and why I originally assumed you could not program via the USB-C port.

 You can program via the USB-C port if the device is put into flashing mode.
 If the device is running normally, the `idf.py flash` command will automatically reset it and put it into flashing mode.
 But if it is hung or crashed, it will have to be put into flashing mode manually.